magomimmo/modern-cljs/doc/tutorial-02.md

 ## Install, configure and run MAMP

 Follow MAMP documentation to install MAMP.
 Start MAPM and click the Preferences button of its Admin GUI.

+![MAMP Admin Panel][5]

 Then click the Apache tab to choose `/path/to/modern-cljs/resources/public` as root directory of your local Apache http server.
 Click ok.
 Finally click `Start Servers` button to start everything.
 Now you have a local web server running on your